cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ### Results for the Naive Bayes classifier

-The Naives Bayes classifier was trained with a combination of parameters.
+The Naive Bayes classifier was trained with a combination of parameters.

 The best performing classifier used `StringToWordVector` with `outputWordCounts` set to `True` and `wordsToKeep` set to 2000, followed by the attribute selection filter `AttributeSelection`.

-This classifer achieved 85.34% accuracy in the training phase (with cross- validation) and 84.24% when validate with the test set.
+This classifier achieved 85.3% accuracy in the training phase (with cross-validation) and 84.2% when validated with the test set.

 Details to configure and fine-tune the Naive Bayes classifier are described in [step 4](#step-4---classifying-and-fine-tuning-with-a-naive-bayes-classifier).